-- 4.7.1 Appeal only to be considered if policies not properly applied (as opposed to considering appeals if group is not satisfied with its allocation). - 4.7.2 Appeals to be considered by a "Tribunal" made up of two representatives from the Sportsfield Advisory Committee and one from City Staff.
-Meetings of the Tribunal will be called by the Sports and Recreation Manager. - 4.7.3 No appeal after 15 days of entering into a contract for field use.
+- 4.7.1 Appeals will only be considered if policies are not properly applied (as opposed to considering appeals if group is not satisfied with its allocation). - 4.7.2 All appeals will be reported in writing to the Sportsfield Advisory Committee. - 4.7.3 Appeals will be considered by a "Tribunal" made up of two impartial representatives from the Sportsfield Advisory Committee and the Director of Active Living & Culture or his/her designated authority.
+In the event that the Tribunal is unable to settle the appeal, the appeal shall be forwarded to the Sportsfield Advisory Committee for further review and final decision. - 4.7.4 No appeal after 15 days of entering into a contract for field use.